PayGate/PayWeb_Magento_1/README.md

 ## Installation
 [![How To Setup PayGate PayWeb for Magento 1](https://www.appinlet.com/wp-content/uploads/2018/09/Magento-1-Integration.jpg)](https://www.youtube.com/watch?v=jv_mGpYW7yA "How To Setup PayGate PayWeb for Magento 1")

 Please navigate to the [releases page](https://github.com/PayGate/PayWeb_Magento_1/releases), download the latest release (v1.0.7) and unzip.
-You will them be able to follow the integration guide PDF which is included in the zip.
+You will then be able to follow the integration guide PDF which is included in the zip.

 ## Collaboration